alpersonalwebsite/ants/diary-2022.md

 | 🦗 🍯 | Temnothorax Rugatulus | |
 -->

+## October 17

+I moved the `Ponera Pennsylvanica` colony to a DIY custom formicarium.

 ## October 16

+### Diapause 2022

+This year I opted for an easier approach.

+1. All **Myrmecocystus** are going to remain on the heating pads.

+2. The following colonies are going to do the diapasue from October until February/March (aka, fridge):

+    1. Camponotus Pennsylvanicus
+    1. Camponotus Maritimus
+    1. Camponotus Lateralis
+    1. Camponotus Vicinus (high)
+    1. Camponotus Hyatti
+    1. Camponotus Laevissimus
+    1. Camponotus Modoc
+    1. Camponotus Modoc

+3. The rest are going to be off the heating pads.

+---

 I gave crickets and also `fruit flies` to the following colonies: